Arthritis in a Pilates Studio

 There are many more possible symptoms, so remember to stop and check with the clients about the various conditions.

-- Reduce glare as many types of arthritis affect light sensitivity
+Manage your studio environment – eg reduce glare as many types of arthritis affect light sensitivity, manage safety.

 For more specific information about the various types of arthritis you can contact PAA level 4 Professional Practitioner Carla Mullins at Body Organics Education, as she has a vast resource of knowledge and material about this topic.
 The Anatomy Dimensions series in our Foundational course work incorporate many exercises and ideas about how to work with arthritis and joint replacements.

-In 2023 Carla will be releasing a course called Springing this Joint which is focussing on arthritic conditions.
-You can check it out here:
+In 2023 Carla released a course called Springing this Joint which is focussing on arthritic conditions.

 Hunter DJ, McDougall JJ, Keefe FJ.
 The symptoms of osteoarthritis and the genesis of pain.
 Rheum Dis Clin North Am.
 2008 Aug;34(3):623-43. doi: 10.1016/j.rdc.2008.05.004.
 PMID: 18687276; PMCID: PMC2597216.